 The man veered towards me and smiled back.
 Bright white teeth and milky eyes jumped out from his dark skin.
-He bustled up to my desk, waving a bundle of papers and pointing at them earnestly, and plonked himself on the chair next to me before I could protest.
+He bustled up to my desk, waving a bundle of papers, and plonked himself on the next chair before I could protest.
 He dropped his bag to the floor as he sat down, and I noticed that the brown leather satchel matched his brown leather shoes, but that his clothes were scruffy and didn’t fit properly.
-He wore them awkwardly, as if he wasn’t used to dressing smartly.

 He smoothed his papers out on the desk and pointed at them, still smiling.

 “Please, you can help?” he asked.

 I was still in a daze from the sudden intrusion, taken aback by the flapping papers and his wide eyes.
 I took a moment to adjust my chair and then frowned down at the documents.

 On the first page was a series of maths questions, covering topics like fractions, ratios, rounding, and mental arithmetic.

 I looked back at him, confused.
 The questions were simple, the sort of thing one learns in primary school, and the man looked to be at least thirty.
 I couldn’t work out what he wanted from me.